cloudflare/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 {{<Aside type="note" header="Note">}}

-Wrangler requires at least Node version `16.17.0`.
-You will have to upgrade your Node.js version if yours is lower.
+Wrangler requires a Node version of at least `16.17.0`.
+You must upgrade your Node.js version if your version is lower than `16.17.0`.

 {{</Aside>}}